 Chiang Mai Immigration Bureau | Non-Immigrant Visa | Tourist Visa | Visa Exemption Entry | Visa On Arrival | Visa Overstays | Permanent Residency | Thailand Elite Visa | Permanent Residency | Thai Visa Forum | Further Reading

-Visa on arrival is a convenient option for travellers from countries who are not eligible for visa exempt entry.
-Nationals of 19 counties including China, India, Saudi Arabia and Taiwan can apply for visas on arrival at international airports such as Chiang Mai, Chiang Rai and Bangkok Suvarnabhumi and official overland border crossings.
-The standard fee for visas on arrival is THB2,000.
+Visa-on-arrival is a convenient option for travellers from countries who are not eligible for visa exempt entry.
+Visas-on-arrival are valid for a stay of up to 15 days in Thailand.
+Nationals of 21 counties including China, India, Saudi Arabia and Taiwan can apply for visas-on-arrival at international airports such as Chiang Mai, Chiang Rai and Bangkok Suvarnabhumi plus Thailand’s official immigration checkpoints with neighbouring countries.

 Visa free entry for 30 days is available for passport holders from around 60 countries at present.
 A full list of the countries is available from the website of Thailand’s Ministry of Foreign Affairs, but it includes Australia, Canada, New Zealand, the UK, the US and most EU nations.
 A point to bear in mind when booking onward tickets is that the 30 days includes the date of arrival.